 Tamara Goldstein, piano

+Pianist Tamara Goldstein has enjoyed a varied career as a performer, educator and entrepreneur.
+Tamara has traveled with recital partners for performance and teaching engagements on four continents and has served as a presenter, adjudicator and performer at numerous national and international conferences and festivals.
 From 1999-2022, she was on the collaborative piano staff of the Aspen Music Festival and School, assisting renowned string faculty and coaching and accompanying gifted students.
-Tamara has traveled with recital partners for performance and teaching engagements on several continents and has served as a presenter, adjudicator and performer at numerous national and international conferences and festivals.
-Drawn to entrepreneurial projects, Tamara curated and produced over a dozen multi- day interdisciplinary symposiums during her lengthy tenure as Associate Professor and Chair of Keyboard Studies at MSU Denver.
-DU’s Lamont School of Music then recruited her to join their adjunct faculty, where she performed frequently with faculty and guest artists in addition to teaching piano students.
+Drawn to entrepreneurial projects, Tamara curated and produced over a dozen multi-day interdisciplinary symposiums during her lengthy tenure as Associate Professor and Chair of Keyboard Studies at MSU-Denver.
+DU’s Lamont School of Music then recruited her to join their faculty, where she performed frequently with guest artists and faculty, in addition to teaching piano students.
+She also produced the highly-acclaimed music series, Rooftop 333, in Aspen.